antiAIbyTsinghua/antiAI/README.md

     python main.py --recover -d images -m fawkes -k key

-If none of test, genkey, protect, recover is announced, both protection and recovery will be performed using an existing key.
+If none of `--test`, `--genkey`, `--protect`, `--recover` is announced, both protection and recovery will be performed using an existing key.
 For example:

     python main.py -d images -m fawkes -k key